Yoctol/bottender/docs/channel-messenger-setup.md

 };
 ```

 By default, webhook listens on path - `/webhooks/messenger`.
-You can set your own webhook path in the `path` field.
+You can set your webhook path in the `path` field.

 ## Complete Messenger Channel Settings

+When you run a Bottender app, Bottender loads environment variables in the config file, `bottender.config.js`.
+Then, `bottender.config.js` loads sensitive or environment-dependent variables in `.env`.

-To make a Messenger bot work, you have to setup the following values:
+To make a Messenger Bot works, you have to fill in the below environment variables in `.env`.

-- Messenger Page Id
-- Messenger Access Token
-- Messenger App Id
-- Messenger App Secret
-- Messenger Verify Token
-- Webhook

-### Messenger Page Id, Messenger Access Token, Messenger App Id, Messenger App Secret, and Messenger Verify Token

-These fields could be found on your Facebook App page, which you can access from your [Facebook App Dashboard](https://developers.facebook.com/apps).
-Then, you need to fill in corresponding fields in `.env` for loading those values correctly into `bottender.config.js`:

 ```
+// .env

 MESSENGER_PAGE_ID=
 MESSENGER_ACCESS_TOKEN=
 MESSENGER_APP_ID=